39 Of The Top Braid Hairstyles

 faux-long-pony-braid-hairstyles

 Get the look of a super long ponytail by tying up the top section of hair just above the nape, letting the layer underneath extend down.
 Leave a large section at the front out of the ponytail.
-Braid it loosely, pinning it back underneath all of your hair at the nape.
+Braid it loosely, tie it with a hair elastic, and pin it back underneath all of your hair at the nape.

 Pretty Pearls